pkdone/pymongo-vault-test/README.md

 #### Dynamic Role User Test

-Execute the Python test script twice in quick succession, to use a dynamic Vault role which will create a new user with new password for each execution (first change the connection string `localhost:27017` to match your local MongoDB listen address, if required):
+Execute the Python test script twice in quick succession to use a dynamic Vault role which will create a new user with new password for each execution (first change the connection string `localhost:27017` to match your local MongoDB listen address, if required):

 ```console
 ./pymongo-vault-test.py -u 'mongodb://localhost:27017' -r 'database/creds/myapp1-rw-role' -a testdb